googleapis/synthtool/synthtool/README.md

 AUTOSYNTH_MULTIPLE_PRS = True
 ```

-Autosynth will create two PRs, with a single commit combining all the
+Autosynth creates two PRs, with a single commit combining all the
 original commits.

 | PR1 |